 Risk management tools such as dealCancellation come at a cost with increased fees, commissions and in some cases both.
-This is why ecn Australian forex brokers like IC Markets don’t offer them.
+This is why an ECN broker like IC Markets doesn’t offer them.
 If your new to forex trading though or are concerned about trading with leverage and the risks that it raises, then it may be work considering easyMarkets.

 Weakness 2 – IC Has Average Research

 IC Markets offers some research support when forex trading including:

 - Their blog offering fundamental and technical analysis